‘World’s Sexiest Nurse’ Lauren Drain, 6 Months Pregnant, Flaunts Incredible Curves In Skintight Dress

 The “World’s Sexiest Nurse” Lauren Drain is always sizzling, no matter what the season.
-In her latest Instagram post, however, the fitness model looked like an autumnal queen.
+In her latest Instagram post, however, the fitness model looked like she is all about being an autumnal queen.

 In the sexy snap, the stunner posed with a hand on her hip in a bright, white-walled room with cement floors.
-The radiant registered nurse gazed into the camera, smiling sweetly.
+The radiant registered nurse gazed into the camera, smiling in a sweet way.

 The proud mother-to-be flaunted her growing baby bump in an orange, off-the-shoulder bodycon dress from the clothing brand Pretty Little Thing.
-Lauren’s incredible curves and toned legs were also on full display in the sexy ensemble.
+Lauren’s incredible curves and toned legs were on full display in the sexy ensemble.
 She accessorized the sultry look with a delicate necklace and black and gold heels.

-The bombshell styled her long, blond hair in loose waves and wore a full-face of makeup that included subtle contour, peach blush, voluminous lashes, and nude lipgloss.
+The bombshell styled her long, blond hair in loose waves and wore a face full of makeup, including subtle contour, peach blush, voluminous lashes, and nude lipgloss.

-In the caption, Lauren asked her social media followers what they enjoy the most about the autumn.
+In the caption of her post, Lauren asked her social media followers what they enjoy the most about the fall.

 Her fans were quick to answer her question.

 “I love everything about the fall… finally get to wear sweaters, beanies, and boots!
 Not to mention how beautiful the leaves are when they change.
-Also to include decorating for fall and having my place smell super good,” wrote one commenter.
+Also to include decorating for fall and having my place smell super good,” wrote one jubilant commenter.

-Lauren’s many admirers also took the time to compliment the stunner.
-While some just left fire and heart emoji in the comments section, others were decidedly more vocal in their praise.
+Many of Lauren’s admirers also took the time to compliment the stunning mother-to-be.
+While some just left fire emoji and heart emoji in the comments section, others were decidedly more vocal with their praise.

 “You look amazing girl,” gushed a fan.

 “Gorgeous!!
-The way those quads are coming through… yassss!!!” added another.
+The way those quads are coming through… yassss!!!” added a second admirer.

 “You are glowing babe,” chimed in a third Instagram user, adding a heart-eye emoji to the comment.

-The tantalizing post seems to be a fan favorite as it has already racked up more than 5,000 likes.
+The tantalizing post seems to be a fan favorite as the upload has already racked up more than 5,000 likes.

 Fortunately for enamored fans, Lauren has a tendency to post provocative photos on social media.
-In fact, a majority of her Instagram photos consist of her wearing revealing outfits.
-On Friday, the stunner drove fans wild by uploading a photo that showed her in a black bra, gray camo joggers, and a pair of sky-high stiletto heels.
+In fact, a majority of her Instagram photos consist of the good looking woman wearing revealing outfits.
+On Friday, the stunner metaphorically drove fans wild by uploading a photo that revealed she was rocking a black bra, gray camo joggers, and a pair of sky-high stilettos.

-It’s no secret as to how Lauren looks so good.
-Despite being six months pregnant, the model has been dedicated to staying in shape.
+It is no secret why Lauren looks so good.
+Despite being six months pregnant, the model has been dedicated to making sure she stays in shape.
 In the September, the 33-year-old shared her intensive, full body circuit workout, that consisted of squats, bicep curls, lunges, and overhead presses.

 To see more of Lauren, be sure to check out her Instagram account.